martinhh / scalacheck-derived 0.9.0

 Usage

-There are two ways of using this library.
+There are three ways of using this library.
 Let's look at them by examples using the following (example) data structure:

 enum Color: